Freetz/freetz/make/README.md

      - [Using busybox httpd / inet](../docs/make/haserl.md#using-busybox-httpd-inet)

   * **[hd-idle](../docs/make/hd-idle.md)<a id='hd-idle'></a>**<br>
-    Another idle-daemon for attached hard drives if sg3utils doesn't
+    Another idle-daemon for attached hard drives if sg3utils doesn't work as expected.
+This can happen with most low-cost USB drives.

   * **[hol: Halt-On-Lan](../docs/make/hol.md)<a id='hol'></a>**<br>
     Halt-On-Lan is a package to run predefined actions on a remote host: shutdown, reboot, logoff, lock For successfull action poweroff.exe from http://users.telenet.be/jbosman/poweroff/poweroff.htm or similar compatible script or binary must be installed and run as service on the remote host.
-Moreover, in case of requested interaction this service should understand
+Moreover, in case of requested interaction this service should understand the syntax of poweroff.exe

   * **<u>html2text 1.3.2a (binary only)</u><a id='html2text'></a>**<br>
-    html2text is a command line utility, written in C++, that converts
+    html2text is a command line utility, written in C++, that converts HTML documents into plain text.

   * **<u>htop 1.0.3 (binary only)</u><a id='htop'></a>**<br>
+    htop is a more powerful alternative to top, using ncurses.

   * **[htpdate 1.0.4](../docs/make/htpdate.md)<a id='htpdate'></a>**<br>
     The HTTP Time Protocol (HTP) is used to synchronize a computer's time with web servers as reference time source.
 Htpdate will synchronize your computer's time by extracting timestamps from HTTP headers found in web server responses.
 Htpdate can be used as a daemon, to keep your computer synchronized.
 WWW: http://www.clevervest.com/htp/ Manpage: http://linux.die.net/man/8/htpdate This package automatically removes AVM'S chronyd if necessary.